Screenshot 2026-02-24 at 9.19.28 PM.png

 The campaign will include:

-• Identifying outstanding Palestinian youth and Jewish youth committed to shared future values
+• Identifying outstanding Palestinian youth both in Palestine and abroad and welcoming Jewish youth both in Israel and abroad committed to a shared future and common values living on shared Land.

-• Building a coalition of organizations and individuals supporting the nomination
+• Building a coalition of organizations and individuals supporting their nomination for a Nobel Peace Prize.

-The initiative invites participation from those who believe peace is built through courage, not rhetoric.
+This initiative invites participation from those who believe peace is built through finding common ground beyond division, through courage to embrace unity over domination and exclusion.

 Initial Nominee Profiles